Diocese of Trenton: 1997 to 2010

 Smith launched the diocesan website in 2000.
 He also championed the diocese's teen talk show, Realfaith TV, which was televised and webcast throughout North America.
 Smith created the Institute for Lay Ecclesial Ministry to prepare permanent deacons for service.
-Smith set forth "The 11 Elements of a Vibrant Parish" in 2000, which resulted in the reduction of parishes to 111.
+Smith set forth "The 11 Elements of a Vibrant Parish" in 2000, which reduced the number of parishes in the diocese to 111.

 In 2002, the diocese completed the construction of the Church of St. Robert Bellarmine in Freehold Township.
 The diocese began using this church for diocesan functions because it offered a more central location in the diocese than the cathedral.

-In 2006, Smith announced the "Commitment to Excellence" initiative and action plan.
-It set new measures and benchmarks for Catholic schools in enrollment, class size and curriculum development.
-In 2009, Bishop inaugurated the "Led By the Spirit," plan, restructuring of the diocesan administrative structure that better supports the priorities.

 2010 to present

 In 2010, Pope Benedict XVI named David M. O'Connell, president of Catholic University of America in Washington, D.C. as coadjutor bishop of Trenton.
 When Smith retired in 2010, O'Connell became the next bishop of Trenton.

 In 2017, the Vatican elevated Church of St. Robert Bellarmine to the status of co-cathedral at O'Connell's request.
-As of 2023 O'Connell is the current bishop of Trenton.
+In January 2024, O'Connell suffered a heart attack in Rome.
+He received surgery at a hospital there to unblock his left anterior descending artery.

+St. Leo the Great Parish of Lincroft, New Jersey, sued its former its former finance director, Joseph Manzi, in August 2025.
+It accused Manzi of embezzling $1.5 million of parish funds.
+He was indicted on theft charges in October 2025.